 In our opinion, the accompanying balance sheet presents fairly, in all material respects, the financial position of Deciphera Pharmaceuticals, Inc. as of August 1, 2017 in conformity with accounting principles generally accepted in the United States of America.
 The balance sheet is the responsibility of the Company's management.
 Our responsibility is to express an opinion on the balance sheet based on our audit.
-We conducted our audit of this balance sheet in accordance with the standards of the Public Company Accounting Oversight Board (United States) and in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audit of this balance sheet in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the balance sheet is free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the balance sheet, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the balance sheet, assessing the accounting principles used and significant estimates made by management, and evaluating the overall balance sheet presentation.
 We believe that our audit of the balance sheet provides a reasonable basis for our opinion.